JohnBinford/AppleWood-Pointe/readme.md

 * * *
 * * *

+## News
-##  The "Gang of Four" recently met to finalize a few minor changes to our large tools list.
+###  The "Gang of Four" recently met to finalize a few minor changes to our large tools list.

 -  A new guy John Beyer, contacted John Binford and offered a few really nice tools; including a new in the box Miter Saw!
    -  Linelle Johnson was going to bring his, but he has offered to "keep it", and have John bring his nicer saw to the shop.